-- (a) Cloud service customer the cloud service customer procures services from Germany's government cloud via a cloud service broker or directly from a cloud service provider.
-It may be an authority, an entity within the public administration or an IT service provider within the public administration. - (b) Cloud service broker the cloud service broker procures a cloud service from a cloud service provider within Germany's government cloud and is responsible for operating and providing this cloud service to its cloud service customers in accordance with the contractual obligations.
-It may act as a link between the cloud service provider and the cloud service customer. - (c) Cloud service provider the cloud service provider offers a service within Germany's government cloud and is responsible for providing the service.
-Within Germany's government cloud, this role is an umbrella term for platform operator, software operator or cloud integrator.
+- a) Cloud service customer the cloud service customer procures services from Germany's government cloud via a cloud service broker or directly from a cloud service provider.
+It may be an authority, an entity within the public administration or a service provider of public administration IT. - b) Cloud service broker the cloud service broker procures a cloud service from a cloud service provider within Germany's government cloud and is responsible for operating and providing this cloud service to its cloud service customers in accordance with contractual obligations.
+It may act as a link between the cloud service provider and the cloud service customer. - c) Cloud service provider the cloud service provider offers a service within Germany's government cloud and is responsible for providing the service.
+Within Germany's government cloud, this role is an umbrella term for platform operator, software operator or cloud integrator. - Platform operator the platform operator operates the IT infrastructure at the cloud location and provides the software operator with tools for manual and/or automated orchestration. - ii.
+Software operator the software operator is responsible for operating and (where applicable) enhancing a cloud service or software solution on the basis of contractual obligations, and manages service orchestration.
+In addition, the software operator coordinates the requirements for software operation with the software vendor.
+It acts as the connecting link between the platform operator and the software vendor.